AdobeDocs/primetime.pt-BR/help/programming/browser-tvsdk-2.4/content-playback-options-browser-tvsdk/ui-configure/t-psdk-browser-tvsdk-2.4-ui-duration-time-display.md

    ```

 1. Recupere o intervalo de reprodução do fluxo e determine a duração.
-   1. Use a `mediaPlayer.playbackRange` propriedade para obter o intervalo de tempo da linha do tempo virtual.
+   1. Use a propriedade `mediaPlayer.playbackRange` para obter o intervalo de tempo da linha do tempo virtual.

-   1. Para determinar a duração, subtraia o início do final do intervalo.
+   1. Para determinar a duração, subtraia o start do final do intervalo.

       Isso inclui a duração do conteúdo adicional inserido no fluxo (anúncios).